VIJAYWHAT/vijaywhat.github.io/content/vj.md

 we use this to check if the updates are available or not, in our case we have an upgrade, so we fails the build.

-as a devops we want to make sure we give a option for development team to exclude any version, because that particular version upgrade might take time or something like that,
+as a devops we want to make sure we give a option for development team to exclude any version, because that particular version upgrade might take time or has some valid reasons,

-we need to make sure we accommodate that as well as.
+we need to make sure we accommodate them.

 to achieve this we can add entry in this file, for that dependency